-- 1 Download the appropriate Integrator plug-in from the Sentinel Plug-Ins Web site (http:// support.novell.com/products/sentinel/secure/sentinelplugins.html). - 2 Launch the Sentinel Control Center.
+- 1 Download the appropriate Integrator plug-in from the Sentinel Plug-Ins Web site (http://support.novell.com/products/sentinel/secure/sentinelplugins.html). - 2 Launch the Sentinel Control Center.

-- 3 Launch the Action Manager: - 4 Click Manage Plug-ins, then click the Import 🔮 icon. - 5 To import an Action plug-in package file, select Import an Action plug-in file (.zip, acz), then click Next. - 6 Click Browse to select the location of the package file.

-The file must be in .zip of acz format.

-- 7 .(Conditional) If you have selected an Action file that already exists, the Replace Existing Plug-in window is displayed.
+- 3 Launch the Action Manager: - If the Configuration menu is not enabled, click the Configuration tab, then click the Configuration menu > Action Manager or click the ☑.icon in the toolbar. - 4 Click Manage Plug-ins, then click the Import icon. - 5 To import an Action plug-in package file, select Import an Action plug-in file (.zip, acz), then click Next. - 6 Click Browse to select the location of the package file. - The file must be in .zip of acz format. - 7 .(Conditional) If you have selected an Action file that already exists, the Replace Existing Plug-in window is displayed.
 Click Next to replace the existing plug-ins. - 8 Review the plug-in details, then click Finish.